-We have determined that our annual meeting will be a completely virtual annual meeting again this year.
+We have determined that our annual meeting will be a completely virtual annual meeting.
 There will be no physical meeting location.
 Please follow these instructions to participate in the online meeting:

-- Go to www.virtualshareholdermeeting.com/XEL2022.
-You will need the 16-digit control number that appears on your proxy card or Notice of Internet Availability of Proxy Materials. - The virtual meeting will start promptly at 11:00 a.m. central time on Wednesday, May 18, 2022.
-You may begin to log into the meeting platform beginning at 10:30 a.m. central time on May 18, 2022. - Our virtual meeting website will contain instructions for accessing technical support to assist in the event you encounter any difficulties accessing the virtual meeting during check-in or during the meeting, please call the technical support number that will be posted on the virtual meeting platform log-in page starting 30 minutes before our scheduled 11:00 a.m. central time start time. - If you do not have internet access, please call 1-888-317-6016 (toll free in the United States), 1-855-669-9657 (toll free in Canada) or 1-412-317-6016 (international) to listen to the meeting proceedings.
+- Go to www.virtualshareholdermeeting.com/XEL2023.
+You will need the 16-digit control number that appears on your proxy card or Notice of Internet Availability of Proxy Materials. - The virtual meeting will start promptly at 11:00 a.m. central time on Wednesday, May 24, 2023.
+You may begin to log into the meeting platform beginning at 10:30 a.m. central time on May 24, 2023. - Our virtual meeting website will contain instructions for accessing technical support to assist in the event you encounter any difficulties accessing the virtual meeting.
+If you encounter any difficulties accessing the virtual meeting during check-in or during the meeting, please call the technical support number that will be posted on the virtual meeting platform log-in page starting 30 minutes before our scheduled 11:00 a.m. central time start time. - If you do not have internet access, please call 1-888-210-4650 and enter Conference ID: 4062700 (toll free in the United States and Canada), to listen to the meeting proceedings.
 Please ask to join the Xcel Energy Annual Meeting of Shareholders when prompted.
 If you join through the audio conference, you will not be able to vote your shares or ask questions during the meeting.